 Name FELIX ENRICO R. ALFILER

+Age 68

+Nationality Filipino

-Education Bachelor of Science and Masters in Statistics from the University of the
+Education Bachelor of Science and Masters in Statistics from the University of the Philippines

-Philippines

 Current Position in the Bank Vice Chairman/Independent Director

 Date of First Appointment January 1, 2012

+Directorship in Other Listed Companies None
-Chairman/Independent Director of PNB General Insurers Co., Inc. and PNB RCI Holdings Co., Ltd.

-Independent Director of PNB Savings Bank and PNB International
+Other Current Positions Chairman/Independent Director of PNB General Insurers Co., Inc. and PNB RCI Holdings Co., Ltd. Independent Director of PNB Savings Bank and PNB International Investments Corp.

-Investments Corp.

-Other Previous Positions Independent Director of PNB-IBJL Leasing and Finance Corporation

-Senior Advisor to the World Bank Group Executive Board in Washington, D.C.

-Special Assistant to the Philippine Secretary of Finance for International Operations and Privatization

-Director of the BSP

-Assistant to the Governor of the Central Bank of the Philippines

-Senior Advisor to the Executive Director at the International Monetary

-Associate Director at the Central Bank

-Head of the Technical Group of the CB Open Market Committee

-Monetary Policy Expert in the Economics Sub-Committee of the 1985-1986 Philippine Debt Negotiating Team which negotiated with over 400 private international creditors for the rescheduling of the Philippinesø medium- and long-term foreign debts

-Advisor at Lazaro Bernardo Tiu and Associates, Inc.

-President of Pilgrims (Asia Pacific) Advisors, Ltd.

-President of the Cement Manufacturers Association of the Philippines (CeMAP)

-Board Member of the Federation of Philippine Industries (FPI)

-Vice President of the Philippine Product Safety and Quality Foundation, Inc.

-Convenor for Fair Trade Alliance
+Other Previous Positions Independent Director of PNB-IBJL Leasing and Finance Corporation Senior Advisor to the World Bank Group Executive Board in Washington, D.C.
+Special Assistant to the Philippine Secretary of Finance for International Operations and Privatization Director of the BSP Assistant to the Governor of the Central Bank of the Philippines Senior Advisor to the Executive Director at the International Monetary Fund Associate Director at the Central Bank Head of the Technical Group of the CB Open Market Committee Monetary Policy Expert in the Economics Sub-Committee of the 1985- 1986 Philippine Debt Negotiating Team which negotiated with over 400 private international creditors for the rescheduling of the Philippinesø medium- and long-term foreign debts Advisor at Lazaro Bernardo Tiu and Associates, Inc. President of Pilgrims (Asia Pacific) Advisors, Ltd. President of the Cement Manufacturers Association of the Philippines (CeMAP) Board Member of the Federation of Philippine Industries (FPI) Vice President of the Philippine Product Safety and Quality Foundation, Inc. Convenor for Fair Trade Alliance

+Name FLORIDO P. CASUELA

+Age 76

+Nationality Filipino

-FLORIDO P. CASUELA Name Age 76 Nationality Filipino Education Bachelor of Science in Business Administration, Major in Accounting from the University of the Philippines Masters in Business Administration from the University of the Philippines Advanced Management Program for Overseas Bankers from the Philadelphia National Bank in conjunction with Wharton School of the University of Pennsylvania Government Civil Service Certified Public Accountant, Economist, Commercial Attaché Eligibilities Current Position in the Bank Director Date of First Appointment May 30, 2006 Directorship in Other Listed None Companies Other Current Positions Chairman of PNB Securities, Inc. Vice Chairman of PNB Savings Bank, Director of PNB International Investments Corporation, PNB RCI Holdings Co., Ltd., and Surigao Micro Credit Corporation Senior Adviser of the Bank of Makati, Inc. Other Previous Positions President of Maybank Philippines, Inc., Land Bank of the Philippines, and Surigao Micro Credit Corporation Vice-Chairman of Land Bank of the Philippines and Maybank Philippines, Inc. Director of PNB Life Insurance, Inc. Director, Meralco Trustee of Land Bank of the Philippines Countryside Development Foundation, Inc. Director of Sagittarius Mines, Inc. Senior Adviser in the BSP Senior Executive Vice President of United Overseas Bank (Westmont Bank) Executive Vice President of PDCP (Producers Bank) Senior Vice President of Philippine National Bank Special Assistant to the Chairman of the National Power Corporation First Vice President of Bank of Commerce Vice President of Metropolitan Bank & Trust Co.
-Staff Officer, BSP Audit Staff of Joaquin Cunanan, CPAs the UP College of Business Administration awarded by the Rotary Club ó Surigao Chapter
+Education Bachelor of Science in Business Administration, Major in Accounting from the University of the Philippines Masters in Business Administration from the University of the Philippines Advanced Management Program for Overseas Bankers from the Philadelphia National Bank in conjunction with Wharton School of the University of Pennsylvania

+Government Civil Service Eligibilities Certified Public Accountant, Economist, Commercial Attaché

+Current Position in the Bank Director

+Date of First Appointment May 30, 2006

+Directorship in Other Listed Companies None

+Other Current Positions Chairman of PNB Securities, Inc. Vice Chairman of PNB Savings Bank, Director of PNB International Investments Corporation, PNB RCI Holdings Co., Ltd., and Surigao Micro Credit Corporation Senior Adviser of the Bank of Makati, Inc.

+Other Previous Positions President of Maybank Philippines, Inc., Land Bank of the Philippines, and Surigao Micro Credit Corporation Vice-Chairman of Land Bank of the Philippines and Maybank Philippines, Inc. Director of PNB Life Insurance, Inc. Director, Meralco Trustee of Land Bank of the Philippines Countryside Development Foundation, Inc. Director of Sagittarius Mines, Inc. Senior Adviser in the BSP Senior Executive Vice President of United Overseas Bank (Westmont Bank) Executive Vice President of PDCP (Producers Bank) Senior Vice President of Philippine National Bank Special Assistant to the Chairman of the National Power Corporation First Vice President of Bank of Commerce Vice President of Metropolitan Bank &amp; Trust Co.
+Staff Officer, BSP Audit Staff of Joaquin Cunanan, CPAs

+Awards/Citations One of the ten (10) awardees of the 2001 Distinguished Alumni Award of the UP College of Business Administration Most Outstanding Surigaonon in the field of Banking and Finance, awarded by the Rotary Club ó Surigao Chapter